Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Quantitative Analyses of Fairness and Explainability

 At the same time, explanation-based debiasing maintains a good balance between fairness and accuracy.
 For example, Grad L1 both increases accuracy and reduces $\text{Disp}_\text{acc}$, $\text{Disp}_\text{fnr}$, and $\text{Avg}_\text{iu}$ for gender bias, while most other explanation methods also achieve better $\text{Disp}_\text{acc}$ and $\text{Disp}_\text{fnr}$ with marginal or no accuracy loss.
 Our harmonic fairness–accuracy mean results (Figures \ref{fig:appendix harmonic mean bert civil}, \ref{fig:appendix harmonic mean roberta civil}, \ref{fig:appendix harmonic mean bert jigsaw}, \ref{fig:appendix harmonic mean roberta jigsaw}) further confirm this by showing that explanation-based debiasing almost always achieves comparable or higher harmonic means than both default models and traditional debiasing methods.

-Among individual explanation methods, attention and attn flow achieve strong debiasing performance on BERT, whereas Occlusion performs best on RoBERTa, though often at the cost of a larger drop in model accuracy.
+Among individual explanation methods, attention and attn flow achieve strong debiasing performance on BERT, while IxG L1 and L2 consistently yield a good balance between accuracy and fairness across models.
 Overall, IxG L2 and attention-based methods provide robust debiasing while maintaining a favorable fairness–accuracy trade-off across bias types, models, and datasets, as reflected in the harmonic mean results.
 Our findings differ from those of~\citet{dimanov2020you}, which we attribute to our fairness-based hyperparameter tuning strategy.
+We further show in Appendix~\ref{appendix:hybrid debiasing} that combining traditional and explanation-based debiasing methods outperforms either approach in isolation.